Table of Contents[Hide][Click to Show]

 I’ve written before about the benefits of drinking lemon water in the morning, and how this can give you an energy boost, help promote good digestion and clear skin, and flush the body of waste that accumulated overnight.
 This water usually gives me a boost of energy and makes me less likely to want to head back to bed.

 3. Pray, Journal, or Meditate in Natural Light

 Focusing my thoughts through prayer, journaling, and meditation really helps me gain direction for my day and prepare for the chaos when the kids wake up.
 I’ve also tried the five minute journal in the morning and it is a quick way to journal effectively in a short amount of time while focusing on gratitude.

-I try to do this outside in natural light if possible, or around a bright 10,000 lux light.
+I try to do this outside in natural light if possible, or around a sun lamp (link to mine below).
 This was a tip from my doctor and the purpose is to help correct cortisol levels and balance the adrenals.

 There are so many benefits to regular movement, and getting your blood flowing first thing helps you have more energy for the rest of the day.
 For me, this is the best time to workout before the kids wake up so I’m not dodging toddlers while trying to do a workout DVD or taking a parade of kids on a morning walk.